bitsofcotton/ddpmopt/README.md

 So we should retry and retry on them by taking subtraction or so on.

 # Tips around [pq]redg
-After doing prediction, we recommend you and us to use ddpmopt them for the touch we need.
-However, the prediction has the upper bound better to geometric average on input pixels.

-And, the prediction referes out of the bound {} produces (low of excluded middle).
+The prediction referes out of the bound {} produces (low of excluded middle).
 So the calculation (prediction) itself needs some of the context they pull back from on calculation entity theirselves.

 # Usage: